 Coach Core is a training and apprentice coach development programme for 16-23 year-olds living in London’s most disadvantaged communities.

-Greenhouse Coaches will mentor the trainees who will gain work experience and qualifications (NVQs, Coaching Qualifications and more) to become the next generation of technically excellent, well-rounded coaches.
+Over the last year, Greenhouse has been mentoring and training apprentices to gain work experience and qualifications (NVQs, Coaching Qualifications and more), to become the next generation of technically excellent, well-rounded coaches.

 The history of Coach Core